hablapps/pairstrading/PostPairsTrading.md

 ```q
 coint:.pykx.import[`statsmodels.tsa.stattools]`:coint
 ```
+For our study, we retrieved data for the different indexes using the Yahoo Finance API and stored them in the data/stocks directory.
+Additionally, for simplicity, we only use the closing prices (float), but the API also provides other typical values such as high, low, and open prices.

 We declare the function **read_stock** to read the closing data of a given index.
+ This function uses the `0:` operator to read the files.
+This operator takes the delimiter and the schema (in this case, we only want to read the closing price column as a float).
+Additionally, since these data do not include any reference to the index being read, we need to make a small adjustment to our data to add the index associated with each price.
 Then, we apply this function to `each` of the indexes from which we want to read the data, and afterwards concatenate (`raze`) all the data into a table, and finally group (`xgroup`) by index.

 ```q
 read_stock:{[sym1]